 Summary: using points for regional flights

-While it is true that long-haul redemptions generally offer better value than their short-haul counterparts, if you find yourself collecting frequent flyer points without any long-haul flight plans in the foreseeable future, then you can still extract great value from your points if you are looking to fly domestically to regional areas.
+It’s still true that long-haul redemptions generally offer better value than their short-haul counterparts.
+But if you find yourself collecting frequent flyer points without any long-haul travel plans, then you can still extract great value from your points if you’re looking to fly domestically to regional areas.

-Remember that travel in premium classes, for both long and short-haul routes, will provide great value on a cents per point basis, so if you don’t fall into the long-haul or regional destinations bucket, redeeming for Business and First class flights will likely be a good bet.
+Remember that travel in premium classes for both long and short-haul routes will provide great value on a cents per point basis.
+So if your uses of points don’t fall into the long-haul or regional destinations categories, redeeming for Business and First Class flights will still be a good bet.